Welcome to SOMa Yoga

 Tier One Classes: One for $15/ Five for $75/ Ten for $125

 Tier Two Classes: One for $25/ Five for $115/ Ten for $220

 You can always combine Yoga with other forms of mind-body fitness and cross-register for Pilates, Barre, Dance Fitness, or Somatics using the same class package.
 See our Rates and Class Description pages for complete details.

-FREE USE OF CUSHIONED BOLSTERS, BLOCKS & BLANKETS
+FREE USE OF BOLSTERS, BLOCKS, STRAPS AND BLANKETS

 MONITORED AIR CIRCULATION